 In a recent USA Today article, Department of Energy Deputy Assistant Secretary Kathleen Hogan says “Residents should strongly consider replacing a central air more than a dozen years old.
 Switching it out for one that carries an ENERGY STAR® rating could pare your cooling costs by roughly 30 percent.”

-Your savings will depend on the age of the air conditioner, but usually, getting a new air conditioner takes strategic advantage of the technological advancements made that make heating and cooling equipment more efficient.
+Some of the savings will depend on the age of the air conditioner, but in general, getting a new air conditioner takes strategic advantage of the technological advancements made that make heating and cooling equipment more efficient.

-Of course, newer, energy efficient air conditioners may help decrease your energy costs, but don’t lessen the importance of routine air conditioner service.
-Hogan and Dan DiClerico, senior editor of Consumer Reports also remind us that cleaning and changing air filters can drastically improve the performance of your air conditioner.
+Of course, newer, energy efficient air conditioners can help decrease your energy costs, but don’t lessen the importance of routine air conditioner service.
+Hogan and Dan DiClerico, senior editor of Consumer Reports also remind us that cleaning and changing air filters can significantly improve the performance of your air conditioner.

-Also cited as important keys to keeping your home cool without costing a lot:
+Also cited as vital keys to keeping your home cool without costing a lot:

 - Add insulation to your attic